 Deadline: March 31st

-The American College of Healthcare Executives (ACHE) distributes the Foster G. McGaw Graduate Student Scholarship annually to provide $5,000 to 10 master’s-level students obtaining a MHA, MPH, or MBA for healthcare administration.
-Eligible recipients must be enrolled in their final year of full-time graduate study, be U.S. or Canadian citizens, have financial need, and show potential for managing healthcare organizations.
+The American College of Healthcare Executives distributes the Foster G. McGaw Graduate Scholarship.
+The scholarship provides $5,000 to ten graduate students obtaining a MHA, MPH, or MBA for healthcare administration.
+Eligible recipients must be enrolled in their final year of full-time graduate study.
+They must be U.S. or Canadian citizens.
+They must demonstrate financial need, and show potential for managing healthcare organizations.
 Priority is given to applicants who are ACHE Student Associates.

 Contact